-The transition from having everything in one classroom to moving between classrooms and different teachers is something that most Year 7 students enjoy.
+The transition from having everything in one classroom to moving between classrooms and experiencing a variety of teachers is something that most Year 7 students enjoy.
 However, it also adds pressure to pack up quickly at the end of one class, move to the next and arriving prepared.
 You can help your child to stay organised by:

 - Checking their books and bag nightly or weekly.
-In this way any 'stray' handouts can be placed in the appropriate book and supplies of paper and stationery can be checked. - Students' books take a 'battering' throughout the term.
-They go in and out of their bags up to several times a week.
+In this way any 'stray' handouts can be placed in the appropriate book and supplies of paper and stationery can be checked; - Ensure their iPad is on charge every night and that it is packed into the school bag each day; - Students' books take a 'battering' throughout the term.
+They go in and out of their bags several times a day.
 A torn, untidy book is often the consequence.
-This is the reason we recommend only purchasing good quality books and covering the books to keep them neat and presentable. - Keep a good supply of paper, exercise books, display files and plastic sheets at home so students can ensure that their work is always presented neat and tidy.
-It is also a good idea to keep a supply of red and blue pens and lead pencils on hand. - Encourage your child to read widely and often. - Generate a timetable for home and ensure that your child has a homework and study routine.
+This is the reason we recommend only purchasing good quality books and covering the books to keep them neat and presentable; - Keep a good supply of paper, exercise books, display files and plastic sheets at home so students can ensure that their work is always presented neat and tidy.
+It is also a good idea to keep a supply of red and blue pens and lead pencils on hand; - Encourage your child to read widely and often; - Generate a timetable for home and ensure that your child has a homework and study routine.